julienvincent/cartographer/README.md

 ## Roadmap/Features

-- Allow selecting the block type to be used under blocks that require support.
 - Add support for uploading custom block palettes.
+- Ability to manually edit the generated map-art to tweak/fix things
+- Deal with infection blocks like grass or nylium

 ## Authors